 Not much maintenance is needed for oak used internally, apart from a good dust with a top-quality feather duster!
 The oak will simply mellow slightly as it is naturally faded by sunlight and will look better every year.

 At Oakmasters, we take pride in ensuring the oak we supply for your home is of the highest quality and finish.
-So unless otherwise requested, all of our green oak products are given a ‘hand wrought’ or ‘adzed’ finish to remove any imperfections.
-The oak also undergoes a fuming process, a specialist technique which reacts with the natural tannins in the wood to create a richer, darker hue.
-For more details on our various finishes, take a look at our blog on surface finishes.
+So unless otherwise requested, all of our green oak products are given a light hand surface finish to remove any imperfections.
+This way, the oak is smooth to touch and devoid of ugly saw marks, ready to start ageing and developing its own character with small splits and cracks over the coming years.

 For more information about Oakmaster’s products, call us on +44 (0)1444 455455 or download one of our brochures.